TonyDevTools/JsonCLITools/README.md

 # JsonCLITools
-    A command line interface program dedicated to helping you be more productive when working with your json files or programs.
+A friendly command line interface program dedicated to helping you be more productive when working with your json files or programs.

 ## TODO